 Conversely, you might browse our elective page, noticing that we have made provisional thematic groupings of course clusters which might point you back to an encompassing core course, or simply spark your imagination for how a particular elective aligns with the methodical approach of a core offering.

 In addition, if the core courses prove especially enticing, you can take more than one of them, although only one will officially count as your core choice, with the other(s) fulfilling an elective choice.

-At any time, if you want help with course selection or simply to talk through your academic passions and curiosities, please contact the DH Minor Director, Prof. Alice Staveley, who will be happy to meet you in person, by email, or Skype.
-You can also read more about the faculty on our People page and see some sample course plans here.
+At any time, if you want help with course selection or simply to talk through your academic passions and curiosities, please contact the DH Minor Director, Alice Staveley, who will be happy to meet you in person, by email, or Zoom.

 Process to Declare